Skip to Content

 • Reassigning the employee to another available position

-If the accommodation is an undue burden for the employer — if it is too expensive or disruptive, for example — then the employer is not required to provide it.
-The size and resources of the employer are taken into account in determining whether an accommodation is an undue burden.
-Many accommodations, however, are low-cost and easy to provide, allowing the disabled individual to engage in productive activity at work.
+If the accommodation is an undue burden for the employer—such as being too expensive or disruptive—they are not required to provide it.
+The employer's size and resources are considered in determining whether an accommodation is an undue burden.
+However, many accommodations are low-cost and easy to provide, allowing the disabled individual to engage in productive activity at work.

-If you need a reasonable accommodation from your employer in order to perform the essential functions of your job, ask for one.
-Your employer may not be expected to make a reasonable accommodation if the employer does not know that you need it.
-Engage your employer in a dialogue about what would help you do your job; that way, you are more likely to get what you need.
+If you require a reasonable accommodation from your employer to perform your job's essential functions, be sure to ask for one.
+Your employer may not provide a reasonable accommodation without knowing your needs.
+Engage your employer in a dialogue about what would help you perform your job; that way, you are more likely to get what you need.

 Read More Read Less